tier4/caret_doc/docs/design/latency_definitions/callback.md

 # Callback

-The callback latency is the time difference from callback start to callback end.
+Callback latency is defined as duration between beginning and end of callback execution.
+These events are represented as `callback_start` and `callback_end`, respectively.

 $$
 l_{\rm{callback}} = t_{\rm{callback\ end}} - t_{\rm{callback\ start}}
 $$

-A simplified sequence diagram focusing only on the relevant data flow is shown below.
+The sequence diagram shows how CARET rclcpp pick up two events; callback_start and callback_end.

 ```plantuml